Projected Entangled Pair States for Lattice Gauge Theories with Dynamical Fermions: Discussion

 This paper demonstrated the use of GGPEPS for studying a lattice gauge theory with dynamical fermions.
 Previous work has shown that GGPEPS can capture the low energy physics of pure-gauge $\mathbb{Z}_2$ and $\mathbb{Z}_3$ theories.
 The key advance demonstrated here is the inclusion of fermionic matter --- in addition to gauge fields --- in the model.
 This is a significant further step on the path to simulating lattice gauge theories in more than one spatial dimension, in cases where they cannot be efficiently simulated using standard Monte Carlo approaches due to the sign problem.
 Our results agree with exact results where they can be compared, and show reasonable behavior for larger system sizes where they cannot.

-Our ansatz is a superposition of Gaussian states (one for each gauge configuration), which allows us to use the covariance matrix formalism in order to efficiently calculate observables.
-Together with Monte Carlo integration over the gauge configurations, this allows for a variational ground state search which demonstrates the ability of the ansatz to capture the low-energy physics of a $\mathbb{Z}_2$ lattice gauge theory with matter.
+Our ansatz is a superposition of Gaussian states coupled to gauge configurations, which allows us to use the covariance matrix formalism in order to efficiently calculate observables.
+Since it is a superposition involving Gaussian states, our final ansatz $\ket{\psi}$ is not itself Gaussian.
+This has proven sufficient for generating the numerical results demonstrated here, including the interaction between gauge fields and matter; more complex LGTs may require extending the state search over superpositions of these $\ket{\psi}$, each with different parameters in $\mathcal{T}$, as discussed in~\cite{roose2025gaugingsuperposition}.
+Together with Monte Carlo integration over the gauge configurations, our approach allows for a variational ground state search which demonstrates the ability of the ansatz to capture the low-energy physics of a $\mathbb{Z}_2$ lattice gauge theory with matter.
 In total, this method achieves our three aims: efficient representation of and computation with the state, guaranteed gauge invariance, and the entanglement area law expected for the system under consideration.

 The next step in applying GGPEPS to LGTs is their application to a model that suffers from the sign problem, such as one with several flavors of fermions with different chemical potentials.
+Recent updates to our simulation code have significantly improved its efficiency, which will allow for increasing the size and complexity of the systems that can be studied using this approach, as well as greater investigation of the numerical performance of the algorithms as a function of ansatz settings.
 This will pave the way for studying theories with other gauge groups, culminating with the study of quantum chromodynamics in 3+1d.